Rule 5 draft

 The Rule 5 draft is a Major League Baseball (MLB) player draft that occurs each year in December, at the annual Winter Meeting of general managers.
 The Rule 5 draft aims to prevent teams from stockpiling too many young players on their minor league affiliate teams when other organizations would be willing to have them play in the major leagues.
 The Rule 5 draft is named for its place in The Official Professional Baseball Rules Book.
 The Rule 4 draft—more widely known as the "first-year player draft", "amateur draft", or simply the "MLB draft"—is a distinctly different process by which teams select high school and college players, and takes place annually in July.

 The Rule 5 draft has happened every year since 1920.
 The 2021 MLB lockout led to the postponement of the major league phase of the Rule 5 draft, but the minor league phase proceeded as scheduled.

 History

 MLB player transactions are governed by The Official Professional Baseball Rules Book, within which, Rule 5 governs the "Annual Selection of Players".

+The first version of what would become known as the Rule 5 draft began in 1892.
+Picks were originally chosen from independent minor league teams before the farm system developed, with teams compensated financially based on 'level' of the minor league the team was in.

-Prior to its current incarnation, from 1959 until the creation of the Rule 4 draft in 1965, top first-year prospects of teams were exposed to the Rule 5 draft.
-This was in some ways an outgrowth of the Bonus rule that existed from 1946 to 1950 and from 1953 to 1957.
+Prior to its current incarnation, from 1959 until the creation of the annual amateur Rule 4 draft in 1965, top first-year prospects of teams were exposed to the Rule 5 draft.
+This was in some ways an outgrowth of the bonus rule that existed from 1946 to 1950 and from 1953 to 1957.